DerekSelander/dsdump/docs/index.md

 main is at: 0x100000f50
 ```

-You can also observe the PIE bit in the Mach-O header.
+You can even observe the PIE bit in the Mach-O header.
 Compare the `ex2` and `ex2_nopie` executables together:

 ```bash
 lolgrep:~$ diff -y <(xxd -g 4 -e ex2 | head -2)  <(xxd -g 4 -e ex2_nopie | head -2)